 It’s a possibility lurking in every expat’s life: Brno might not be your final destination.
-If the day comes and you will have to leave, there are some steps to take to do it right.
+If the day comes when you’ll have to leave, there are some steps to take to do it right.

-Yes, you could just pack your things and leave, and the municipality would probably not be chasing you down all across the world with your unpaid waste collection bills.
-However, you never know if you would like to come back one day – and it would be good to allow yourself a clean slate if you do so. (also, the EU cross-border enforcement tools on debt-collection are rather effective these days)
+Yes, you could just pack your things and leave, and the municipality would probably not chase you down across the world with your unpaid waste collection bills.
+However, you never know if you’d like to come back one day – and it would be good to allow yourself a clean slate if you do so. (also, the EU cross-border enforcement tools on debt-collection are rather effective these days)

 Here’s a list of the matters to keep in mind when planning your departure.

 You have an obligation to return your residence permit (if you got one) and inform the Immigration office about your departure from the Czech Republic.
 You can do so either in person or by post right before your departure or anytime later.

 - Ministerstvo vnitra, Odbor azylové a migrační politiky, Hněvkovského 65/30, 617 00 Brno

 2. Waste collection fee